sfsu-joseo/CSC645/labs/lab8/README.md

 It is important to point out that a seeder can be seeder in a specific swarm, but at the same time, it may be a peer in a different swarm since a swarm is sharing pnly a specific file betwwen the peers connected to it.

+## Your work in this lab

+In this lab, you will implement the method connect(peers) in the Peer class template provided.
+This method takes as parameter a list containg all the ip addresses of the server sockets running by others peers in the swarm.
+Your job is to create different client sockets objects that connect to those peers.
+Note that in this lab, you can assume that you already have a client and server classes in the same directory as the Peer class.
+I am only interested here in the logic you use to implement the connect(peers) method